lupantech/chameleon-llm/README.md

-## Run on ScienceQA
+## 🤖 Run Chameleon on ScienceQA

 Science Question Answering ([ScienceQA](https://scienceqa.github.io/)) is a multi-modal question-answering benchmark covering a wide range of scientific topics over diverse contexts.
-The ScienceQA dataset is provided in [`data/ScienceQA`](https://github.com/lupantech/chameleon-llm/tree/main/data/scienceqa).
+The ScienceQA dataset is provided in [`data/scienceqa`](https://github.com/lupantech/chameleon-llm/tree/main/data/scienceqa).
 For more details, you can explore the datatset and check out the [Explore](https://scienceqa.github.io/explore.html) page and [Visualize](https://scienceqa.github.io/visualize.html) page.

 For the current version, the results for the `Image Captioner` and `Text Detector` are off-the-shelf and stored in `data/scienceqa/captions.json` and `data/scienceqa/ocrs.json`, respectively.
 The live calling these two modules are coming soon!